Insurgency in Northeast India: CorCom

 CorCom is on the extremist organisations list of the Government of India, and is responsible for many bombings usually associated with Indian holidays and elections.

-WESEA Forum
+Federal Government of Wesea

-Some of the above-mentioned militant groups have formed an alliance to fight against the governments of India, Bhutan and Myanmar.
-They use the term "Western Southeast Asia" (WESEA) to describe the region in which they operate: Northeast India, Bhutan, North Bengal and Myanmar.
+Some of the aforementioned militant groups have formed an alliance to fight against the governments of India, Bhutan, and Myanmar.
+They use the term "Western Southeast Asia" (WESEA) to describe the region in which they operate: Northeast India, Bhutan, North Bengal, and Myanmar.
 These groups include: